 Energizers are often a good way to bookmark or prepare for particular tasks: if you need a palette cleanse after a tricky group discussion, do a fun energizer.
 If you know the next task is going to require your participants be fully engaged, do a more restful activity.
 While you should try and plan for energizers in your agenda – particularly in longer workshops – it’s also good practice to have a few tried and tested energizers in your back pocket, just in case your group needs a lift.

-Good online energizers are great not only for boosting energy levels but for helping boost the tone of the entire session and improving the perception of remote meetings in your organisation overall.
-If you are facing tough organisational challenges and have workshop tasks to match, it can be good to provide a counterpoint and balance in your agenda.
+Good online energizers are great not only for boosting energy levels but for helping boost the tone of the entire session and improving the perception of remote meetings in your organization overall.
+If you are facing tough organizational challenges and have workshop tasks to match, it can be good to provide a counterpoint and balance in your agenda.
+Fun games for virtual meetings like those below can be the perfect way to achieve that!

 In remote environments, remember that virtual meetings or online workshops are often the only time your team sees and speaks to one another directly without text.
 Use this opportunity to bring your team together with a fun energizer that can help them work together more effectively not only in the immediate workshop but throughout their remote career.